Respirators filter toxins from the air or supply fresh air from a tank or hose. The pictures below are all different type of respirators.

 A respirator must be used if specified by the pesticide product labeling.
 Before the handler performs any handler activities where a respirator is required to be worn, the handler employer must ensure the following:

-*Upper right image courtesy of Honeywell Industrial Safety
+*The image above is courtesy of Honeywell Industrial Safety